-Bacterial Overgrowth or Sugar Intolerance: How Can You Tell?
+Bacterial Overgrowth or Sucrose Intolerance: How Can You Tell?

-Let’s learn more about two conditions where the symptoms can look very similar and can challenge even the most experienced doctor: Small Intestine Bacterial Overgrowth (SIBO) and Congenital Sucrase-Isomaltase Deficiency (CSID), sometimes called sugar intolerance.
+But first, let’s learn more about two conditions where the symptoms can look very similar and can challenge even the most experienced doctor to find the correct diagnosis: small intestine bacterial overgrowth (SIBO) and Sucrose Intolerance from Congenital Sucrase-Isomaltase Deficiency (CSID).
 Both of these conditions can have similar symptoms: diarrhea, gassiness, abdominal pain, or a combination of the three.

-- SIBO is a chronic bacterial overgrowth in the small intestine, a part of the gut right after the stomach.
-In SIBO, the bacteria that is normally found in the gut is overgrown in an area where it shouldn’t be: the small intestine.
+- SIBO is a chronic bacterial overgrowth in the small intestine, the part of the gut right after the stomach.
+In SIBO, bacteria that is normally found in the gut is overgrown in an area where it shouldn’t be: the small intestine.

 - You can try eliminating starches and sucrose, or table sugar, from your diet for two weeks.
 If you can successfully do that and your symptoms dramatically improve, then you may have CSID.

-- You can try a low-FODMAP.
+- You can try a low-FODMAP diet.
 If you have SIBO, your symptoms should improve.
-If you have CSID, then it is unlikely that you will see any relief.
+If you have CSID, then it’s unlikely that you will see any relief.

-There are many tests that your doctor can run to help confirm if you have SIBO or CSID.
+Your doctor can order other tests to help confirm if you have SIBO or CSID.
 The bottom line is that your increased involvement in your care and knowledge about your condition can help you and your doctor better manage your symptoms.